Folds Additional Functionality

 IndexedTraversal[I, S, T, A, B]

-requires an implicit instance of types defined in Cats
+Some of the methods of optics in proptics requires an implicit instance of types defined in Cats library, like

-which takes an implicit instance of Monoid[R]
+foldMap which takes an implicit instance of Monoid[R]

 def foldMap[R: Monoid](s: S)(f: A => R): R

-Calling this method requires us to summon an implicit instance of Monoid[R]
+Calling this method requires us to summon an implicit instance of Monoid[R].

-Let's assume that we want to use the foldMap
+Let's assume that we want to use the foldMap method of a Traversal in order to fold over a List, and we provide

 a function optionByPredicate